top of page

 Because this virus spreads so easily – we all need to do our part to slow and reduce the spread so our healthcare system is not overloaded.
 This means:

-5. Wear a well-fitted, three-layer mask in all public indoor settings.
+Wear a well-fitted, three-layer mask in all public indoor settings if you have symptoms of COVID-19, other respiratory illness, or communicable diseases.

 All the measures combined will help to reduce other respiratory infections, including influenza that is circulating in our community.